avalon649/cheat-sheets/docker/docker.md

-`docker export CONTAINER` | Export the content of the container (tar archive) `docker exec CONTAINER` | Run a command inside a container `docker exec -it CONTAINER /bin/bash` | Open an interactive shell inside a container `docker wait CONTAINER` | Wait until the container terminates and return the exit code
+`docker export CONTAINER` | Export the content of the container (tar archive) `docker exec CONTAINER` | Run a command inside a container `docker exec -it CONTAINER /bin/bash` | Open an interactive shell inside a container `docker exec -it --user 0 CONTAINER /bin/bash` | Open an interactive shell inside a container as root `docker wait CONTAINER` | Wait until the container terminates and return the exit code

 ## Images